openvmp/openvmp/docs/Simulation.md

 ros2 launch openvmp_robot simulation_world.launch.py simulate_remote_hardware_interface:=true
 ```

-Please, note, the first simulation run will take a long time to download all
+Please, note, the first simulation run takes a long time to download all
 the necessary assets.
-To preload the assets, use `cd platform && gazebo src/openvmp_robot/worlds/horizontal.world`.
+To preload the assets ahead of time,
+use `cd platform && gazebo src/openvmp_robot/worlds/mini.world`.
 Then exit and proceed with the commands shown above.

 In case you are using a VM, make sure that graphics hardware acceleration is ON and working optimally (no `llvmpipe` and stuff).